 India: Currently, the tourist visa application for India does not require you to declare a criminal record.
 However, you could be denied if officials investigate your background.
 Contact the Consulate to determine if you are eligible.

-Places where you can’t travel with a DUI
+Places and countries where you can’t travel with a DUI

 Canada: Canada is very strict about DUI convictions.
 If you have a DUI in the past 10 years, you will be denied entry.
 This is especially true for US residents because Canada has access to the FBI database of criminal records.
 Even if the DUI was a misdemeanor and resulted in a simple fine, Canada will judge it according to the toughest standard under the Canadian Criminal Code, which is called “indictable.”
 Visiting Canada with a criminal record will require a waiver.
 Canada has some of the toughest rules against DUI travel.